Dr. Steven Nurkin sits at the Da Vinci robotic system before his 500th surgery - April 2021

 To treat your cancer, our colorectal surgeons may recommend one of the following procedures:

-• Colectomy to remove the portion of the colon containing the cancer and reconnect the healthy portions back together.
+• Colectomy removes the portion of the colon containing cancer and reconnects the healthy portions back together.
 How much of the colon is removed depends on your blood supply, the drainage patterns of your lymph nodes, the tumor’s location and the extent of your disease.

-• Colostomy.
-This procedure (performed at the same time as a colectomy) creates a new path for waste to leave the body through the abdominal wall into a colostomy bag, a plastic pouch worn outside the body.
+• Colostomy creates a new path for waste to leave the body through the abdominal wall into a colostomy bag, a plastic pouch worn outside the body.
 This allows the colon and rectum time to heal after surgery to remove the cancer.
 For most of our patients, the colostomy is temporary and can be reversed with another small surgical procedure.

-• Transanal endoscopic microsurgery (TEM) is a minimally invasive surgical procedure performed through the anus for early-stage rectal tumors or in patients who have several other health conditions that make other surgery types too risky for them.
+• Transanal minimally invasive surgery (TAMIS) is performed through the anus for early-stage rectal tumors, or for patients who have other health conditions that make other surgery types too risky for them.
+Roswell Park is one of few facilities that performs this procedure with robotics, called robotic transanal minimally invasive surgery (rTAMIS), taking the surgical precision to a higher level.

 • Endoscopic mucosal resection (EMR) is a minimally-invasive procedure performed through an endoscope to remove early tumors of the colon or rectum.

-• Lymph node surgery to remove the lymph nodes associated with the portion of the colon or rectum that is removed is an important part of treatment and staging.
-These lymph nodes must be analyzed properly to determine whether they contain any cancerous cells.
+• Lymph node surgery remove the lymph nodes near the portion of the colon or rectum that is removed.
+These lymph nodes must be analyzed properly to determine whether they contain any cancer cells.
 Cancer that has spread to lymph nodes means you’ll likely need other treatment beyond surgery, such as chemotherapy.

 • Total Mesorectal Excision (TME) is a critical procedure for patients with rectal cancer.
 This surgery removes the rectum along with the surrounding lymphatic tissue, called the mesorectum.
 Ensuring complete removal by a skilled surgeon is essential to reduce risk for recurrent cancer.